The epic Trans-Siberian / Mongolian adventure; 2 continents, 8 cities, 26 days, traversing Russia and Mongolia to China.

 Krasnoyarsk | Train

 Free morning in Krasnoyarsk before transfer to train station.
-Depart at 1:30pm; spend the afternoon and overnight relaxing in your comfortable cabin and enjoying the endless views of Siberian taiga forest, as the train passes north of the Sayan Mountains.
+Departure on train #8 at 1:48pm.
+Spend the afternoon and overnight relaxing in your comfortable cabin and enjoying the endless views of Siberian taiga forest, as the train passes north of the Sayan Mountains.
+(B)

 Hint: The Decemberists homes are definitely worth visiting, so remember to ask your guide for directions.